hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 We are going to use these values, exported to environment variables named as per the `Name` column, in :ref:`helm-sv-auth-secrets-config` and :ref:`helm-sv-install`.

-(Optional) By default, all audience values are configured to be ``https://canton.network.global``.
+By default, all audience values are configured to be ``https://canton.network.global``.
+Once you can confirm that your setup is working correctly using this (simple) default, we recommend that you configure dedicated audience values that match your deployment and URLs.
-If you want to configure audience of your choice, your may do so for three APIs: the participant ledger API; the validator backend API; and the SV backend API.
+You can configure audiences of your choice for the participant ledger API, the validator backend API, and the SV backend API.
 We will refer to these using the following configuration values:

 ==================================== ===========================================================================
 Name                                 Value